mihirshah2005/tp/docs/DeveloperGuide.md

 **MSS**

-1. A tuition manager searches for a tutor or tutee in the contact list
+1. A tuition manager searches for a volunteer or student in the contact list
 2. The tuition manager selects their profile
 3. The tuition manager opens the details page to view their phone number and next-of-kin information for urgent communication

 Use case ends.

-**Use case: Add subjects to a tutor or tutee profile**
+**Use case: Add subjects to a volunteer or student profile**

 **MSS**

-1. A tutor manager searches for the person’s profile
+1. A volunteer manager searches for the person’s profile
-2. The tutor manager selects “Edit Subjects”
+2. The volunteer manager selects “Edit Subjects”
-3. The tutor manager chooses the relevant subject tags or creates new ones
+3. The volunteer manager chooses the relevant subject tags or creates new ones
-4. The tutor manager saves the changes so the system updates pairing suggestions
+4. The volunteer manager saves the changes so the system updates pairing suggestions

 Use case ends.